mGGk-fr/keylimepie/README.md

 # KeyLimePie 🍋🥧

-KeyLimePie is a VueJs Plugin/Component to handle GPDR cookie conscent 🍪
+KeyLimePie is a Javascript Component to handle GPDR cookie conscent 🍪

 This plugin is inspired from the famous [TarteAuCitron](https://tarteaucitron.io/fr/).